Kenyan court upholds law making gay sex illegal

 In an interview with CNN's Christiane Amanpour last year, Kenyan President Uhuru Kenyatta said LGBTQ rights was "of no major importance" to Kenyans.

-"It is not human rights issue as you would want to put it, this is an issue of of society; our own culture as a people irregardless of which community you come from," he said.
+"It is not human rights issue as you would want to put it, this is an issue of society; our own culture as a people irregardless of which community you come from," he said.
 "This is not acceptable, this is not agreeable..."

 "It is not a question of the government accepting or not accepting," he told Amanpour.